2014 Maiwa Textile Symposium

 This two-day workshop is ideal for those who are beginners as well as those who are relatively new to the craft and may want to refresh their skills.

-Michelle Sirois-Silver is a McGown-certified instructor and teaches rug-hooking workshops on design and colour planning in Canada and the United States.
+Michelle Sirois-Silver is a McGown-certified instructor who teaches rug-hooking workshops on design and colour planning in Canada and the United States.